thangtran3112/machine-learning/simple_rnn_imdb/README.md

 - The training does not use a specific randonmized seed.
 The prediction training may require experimenting.
 - It would likely be more accurate if we are scaling to 256-neuron RNN layer
+- The training is only use a small 25000 data sets, it will need more real dataset to make it accurate
+- Accurracy within the dataset is around 96%.

 ## Installations